For Opioid Users, Pandemic Means New Dangers, But Also New Treatment Options

 "It's like the survival kit of the hood," she says.

-For those struggling with addiction who are ready to start recovery, newly-relaxed federal restrictions have made it easier to get medications that curb opioid cravings and stem withdrawal.
+For those struggling with addiction who are ready to start recovery, newly relaxed federal restrictions have made it easier to get medications that curb opioid cravings and stem withdrawal.

 Several efforts are underway among Philadelphia-based public health groups and criminal justice advocacy organizations to give cell phones to those who are homeless or coming out of jail, so they can make a telehealth appointment to quickly get a prescription for those drugs.
 And during the pandemic, people taking medication-assisted treatment can renew their prescription every month instead of every week, which helps decrease trips to the pharmacy.
 It is too soon to know if more people are taking advantage of the new rules, and accessing medication-assisted treatment via telehealth, but if that turns out to be the case, many addiction medicine specialists argue the new rules should become permanent, even after the pandemic ends.